ai-mohammed/my-portfolio/README.md

 # Portfolio
 Hello everyone!
-Let me introduce myself, I’m Javid Hashimi.
-On this occasion, I’d like to share the portfolio website project that I’ve developed.
+Let me introduce myself — I’m **Mohammed ADDI**.
+On this occasion, I’d like to share the portfolio website project that I’ve developed to showcase my work, skills, and accomplishments.

 **Tech Stack used:**
 - ReactJS